It’s common business practice for companies to use outsourcing, but what is it? And why do companies choose to use it?

 - Close proximity: Your nearshore partner is close enough for you to easily meet with them in person.
 This makes it easy to sort out crucial issues when they arise in all stages of development.

 - Higher Cost: Nearshore outsourcing is cheaper than onshore outsourcing but can sometimes be more expensive than offshore outsourcing.
-Fortunately, Excel Softsources is known for its cost-saving solutions!
+Fortunately, Excel Softsources is known for our cost-saving solutions!

 Why Outsource Software Development?